Not With A Bang But A Whimper.

 A new set of values and criteria.
 The emphasis on personal success rather than achieving a common goal shared with others.
 People forever distracted with possessions and trinkets and title.

-Becoming part of a military alliance whose dominant partner’s 1% of the people have all the nation’s wealth, who get richer by having their their taxes cut and getting bailed out when they gamble and lose.
+Becoming part of a military alliance whose dominant partner’s 1% of people have all the nation’s wealth, who get richer by having their their taxes cut and getting bailed out when they gamble and lose.
 Whose poor have their needs for for health care and education ignored.
 Whose media appears free but is controlled by a few persons and their families.
 A media which scares the people into supporting policies that are against their interests.
-Which can fill it’s prisons with particular racial groups with little complaint .
+Which can fill its prisons with particular racial groups with little complaint .

 Which can wiretap phones, torture foreign prisoners, rig elections, lie constantly about why it needs to go to war.